lianglee/Blog/README.md

 # blog
-A blog for Ossn 2.x
+A blog for Ossn 4.x

+The component allow users to create a blog posts.